RunestoneInteractive/rs/README.rst

 Docs
 ----

-See `Our Read the Docs page <https://runestone-monorepo.readthedocs.io/en/latest/developing.html>`_ for more complete documentation.
+See `Our Read the Docs page <https://runestone-monorepo.readthedocs.io/en/latest/index.html>`_ for more complete documentation.
+The `developing <https://runestone-monorepo.readthedocs.io/en/latest/developing.html>`_ section is especially useful if you are interested in contributing to the project.

 This setup uses poetry and two important plugins, the multi-project plugin and the polylith plugin.